-So, I just finished a guide on self-esteem that is available at 4digitalreads and I thought this would be a great post.
+So, I just finished a guide on self-esteem and thought, this would be a great post.
 I mean, what’s more important than how you feel and think about yourself?
 In today’s society way too many people miss or forget about having a high opinion of yourself, loving yourself, and how important it is to keep a sense of positivity.

 Let’s face it, when you have a high or stable love relationship with yourself – liking and loving yourself- those bad days recover quite well and make the good days even better.
 Having a high self-esteem generally allows you to overlook those small derailments, not make a small problem seem like the end of the world, and you no longer need validation or attention as much from anyone.
 In short, life just becomes much less of a rollercoaster.
 Most importantly, you stop the self-sabotage – we all know how our minds can create so much that isn’t there – like, “I’m not good enough” or “I always fail.”

 Stability within yourself will make you more attractive, feel better, and just be a much happier person.
 So how do we improve our self-esteem?
 Here are some simple, yet effective and practical ways,

 - Control your mind